 The Horizon 2’s simplicity goes a little too far – particularly where auto-dimming is concerned.
-In a bright room, the Horizon’s screen is bright and glorious.
-But when the sun goes down, and the lights come on – the Horizon may dim its screen to the point where you can no longer read it.
-For this reason, I do not recommend you use the Horizon 2 as anything other than a bedside alarm clock.
+In the right light, the Horizon’s screen is bright and glorious.
+But, in the wrong light, the Horizon 2 may dim its screen to the point where you can no longer read it.

 The perfect bedside alarm clock

 Put the Horizon 2 on your bedside cabinet, and the auto-dimming shines (sorry!).
 In good light, Horizon’s screen shines bold and bright.
 And when the lights go off, and your room goes black, the Horizon dims to the point where it remains entirely readable without projecting any glare, so it won’t wake you up when you turn towards it.